julien-arino/math-4370-7370/course-outline-2025.md

 Self-declarations are meant to be used for sporadic absences, not as a general mechanism to delay evaluations.
 As a consequence, I will not admit more than one submission during the term.
 If you have issues that necessitate more absences than this, talk to me, talk to you faculty, etc., but do not use a form as I will not accept it.

 The self-declaration form is available [here](https://umanitoba.ca/student-supports/academic-supports/student-advocacy/self-declaration-policy-students).

-A self-declaration form "buys you" 5 days (at most: you can declare fewer).

 ### Voluntary Withdrawal deadline